 We want to be able to save you money on your health care through this medical model so we will be holding at least two town hall meetings to answer questions as well as help you determine if you will be able to save money on your health care costs.
 I am sure there will be many questions.
 This type of system can work for many ‘”who have insurance and those who don’t.
 I will only be able to serve around 500 -600 people in this manner.
 And remember, we will still be serving all those who cannot afford to participate in our regular Wills Family Medicine Clinic.
 So we hope if this sounds appealing to you we can help you get started.
 I will not be changing over fully to this model until January 1st.
 We want to give everyone the opportunity to research their cost savings this fall, especially if you have Medicare and can change your plan to save monthly fees coming out of your social security checks.
 These changes have to occur between October and December.
 The meeting dates will be Tuesday, September l2th and Tuesday, October 1Oth.
 We will meet at the library in the upstairs meeting room.
 If we need more meetings before the December deadline to change Medicare plans we will be happy to do this.
 Thank you for your support and time.
 I understand this is a very new concept and we hope to help people understand it well so that we as primary care doctors can change the face of medicine in our country and significantly bring down costs.

 What’s Not Included:

-Lab studies done outside of the office.
-But as we said above we will be able to get very low prices on
+- Lab studies done outside of the office.
+But as we said above we will be able to get very low prices on labs sent out.

-Certain ancillary services (such as home health or Hospice orders for medicare patients), as these may be limited by the patient’s insurance policy.
+- Certain ancillary services (such as home health or Hospice orders for medicare patients), as these may be limited by the patient’s insurance policy.